2023 GPSC Election Candidates

 Crystal-Candice Quaye, College of Law

-I am Crystal-Candice Quaye and I am running for the position of President for the Graduate & Professional Student Council (GPSC).
-I believe I am the best person for this position because of my genuine concern for the well-being of my fellow graduate students therefore, as President, I hope to foster diversity in the UA community, advocate for students, and promote resources available.
+I believe I am well-fitted for this position because of my genuine concern for the well-being of my fellow graduate students therefore, as President, I hope to foster diversity in the UA community, advocate for students, and promote resources available.